Announcements

 Key foods to improve memory

-Regular consumption of healthy fats, antioxidants, and B vitamins promotes cognitive performance, improves cerebral circulation, and protects neurons from oxidative damage.
+Regular consumption of healthy fats, antioxidants and B vitamins promotes cognitive performance, improves cerebral circulation and protects neurons from oxidative damage.

 Avocado and healthy fats

-These fats help preserve vascular health and, as a result, improve brain oxygenation and nutrition, which promotes both concentration and learning.
+These fats help preserve vascular health and, as a result, improve oxygenation and brain nutrition, which promotes both concentration and learning.

-Fatty fish and omega-3 fatty acids
+Fatty fish and omega-3 acids

 These acids slow down age-related cognitive decline and improve memory and learning by promoting neuronal communication and the integrity of brain cells.